 I’ve never been to a formal event that celebrated milestones.

 I was the only one not to attend my school Prefects’ Ball in 2002.
-Though it was a regrettably exclusive event, I had a tough responsibility of managing school registration and maybe deserved something from the year.
+Though it was a regrettably exclusive event, I had a tough responsibility of managing school registration and maybe deserved something to celebrate from the year.

 The BA graduation was ruled out by summer school work.
-My MSc graduation was a shambles on the part of Edinburgh, who only awarded the degree 7 days before the ceremony (with apologies, of course).
+My MSc graduation was a shambles on the part of Edinburgh, who only awarded the degree seven days before the ceremony (with apologies, of course).
 It was too late to register.
 Would I have wanted to go anyway?

 Seeing all the proud snaps of graduation ceremonies this week, I think of the graduation pictures that will proudly adorn walls and mantelpieces and wonder what kind of inhibition removes the will to attend and celebrate the years of graft.